mesosphere/dcos-docs-site/pages/dkp/konvoy/2.2/dkp-upgrade/upgrade-konvoy/essential/index.md

     dkp upgrade capi-components
     ```

-1. If your cluster was upgraded to 2.1 from 1.8, remove the old cert-manager you marked in step 1:
+1. If your cluster was upgraded to 2.1 from 1.8, remove the remaining old cert-manager resources from 1.8:

     ```bash
     helm -n cert-manager delete cert-manager-kubeaddons